Starwort/advent-of-code-golf-2023/README.md

 - Each solution must be a valid answer to the challenge - the bot will check this against my input/output for the day.
-If you believe a submission is *wrong* (i.e. doesn't solve the challenge on your input), please raise an issue including the submission, your input, and the expected answer.
+If you believe a submission is *wrong* (i.e. doesn't solve the challenge on your input), please raise an issue indicating the last working solution for that language, and include your Discord username so I can DM you to collect your input and answers.
 - Puzzles involving grid lettering do not need to OCR the letters themselves - outputting the grid is sufficient.
 - Input will be provided as stdin, and output should be to stdout.